We Measured AI Adoption Across Hundreds of Engineers. Here's What We Found.

 Manual.
 No AI signals detected.
 The commit appears to be written entirely by hand.

-This three-tier approach matters because binary classification (AI or not-AI) is too crude.
+The three-tier approach matters because binary classification (AI or not-AI) is too crude.
 The reality is a spectrum, and engineering leaders need to understand where on that spectrum their team falls.

 What We Look For